sudhaunsh/denV/README.md

 - macOS
     - Seemless installation
     - Run Installer_unix.sh
-    - Run the software by saving **Nirbhay.sh** onto your Desktop

 - Linux
     - Seemless installation
     - Run Installer_unix.sh
-    - Run the software by saving **Nirbhay.sh** onto your Desktop

 - Windows
-    - Requires Python installation
+    - Requires manual Python installation
-    - Run Installer_unix.sh
-    - Run the software by using the following commands
+    - Install and the software by using the following commands
     - Open command promp by pressing the **Windows** key and typing `cmd`
-    - Copy and paste the following code line by line
+    - `cd Doccuments`
+    - `git clone https:\\github.com\sudhaunsh\denV\`
+    - Run **install_windows.bat** to install dependencies and libraries
+    - To run the software in a new command prompt window enter the commands
-        - `cd Documents\denV`
+    - `cd Documents`
     - `python3 gui.py`
+    - **License is preinstalled in this evaluation copy.**

 ## Features